All Episodes

 The chief of the FAA told Congress today, Washington area airports will escape the effects of the air traffic controller furloughs, a blessing for lawmakers who fly in and out of the nation's capital.

-Michael Ratita, head of the FAA, told a congressional panel the Washington region's airports are spaced out enough and have enough spare capacity that furloughs to air traffic controllers won't hurt as much there.
+Michael Werita, head of the FAA, told a congressional panel the Washington region's airports are spaced out enough and have enough spare capacity that furloughs to air traffic controllers won't hurt as much there.

-We the the people of this country are being punished for the advancement of a political agenda.
+The people of this country are being punished for the advancement of a political agenda.

-And how about the politico today?
+And how about the Politico today?

 And this is from sources in both parties.

-One member of Congress actually said this is too expensive for our legislative age to be able to afford.
+One member of Congress actually said, this is too expensive for our legislative age to be able to afford.

 It's not reasonable.